ompl/ompl/doc/markdown/CForest.md

 The main idea behind CForest is that many trees are built in parallel between the same start and goal states.
 The key concepts of CForest are:

-- Every time a tree finds a better solution, it is shared to all other trees so that all trees have the best solution found so far.
+- Every time a tree finds a better solution, it is shared with all other trees so that all trees have the best solution found so far.
 - Trees are expanded into regions that are known to be beneficial.
 Samples that cannot lead to a better solution are immediately discarded.
 - Trees are pruned every time a better solution is found.
 Those states in the tree that do not help to find a better solution are removed from the tree.